Affiliate Manual and Resources

 All Affiliate expense forms, with supporting documentation, must be submitted electronically.

 Please scan supporting documentation (invoices, receipts, etc.) and send them as one document.
-If the Affiliate is unable to electronically submit forms, contact the LCF Program Associate.
+If the Affiliate is unable to electronically submit forms, contact the LCF Program Officer.
 The Expense Reimbursement Form is a fillable PDF and can be submitted with an electronic signature.

 MCF must approve the payment and reimbursement of expenses and ensure the expense conforms to the charitable purpose of MCF and the Affiliate.